Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/02-Analyze-data-with-sql.md

     ./setup.ps1
     ```

+5. If prompted, provided resource group already exists.
+Are you sure want to update it.
+Enter **Y** and press enter.

-5. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
+6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

-6. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.
+7. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.

     > **Note**: Be sure to remember this password!